hyunbin7303/Parallel_Programming/UdemyCourse.md

 - An operation is *atomic* if it cannot be interrupted.

   ## Critical Sections
 - Uses the lock keyword
 - Typically locks on an existing object.
   - Best to make a new object to lock on.
+- A shorthand for Monitor.Enter() / Exit()
+- Blocks until a lock is available

+## Interlocked Operations
+- Useful for atomically changing low-level primitives
+- Interlocked.Increment() / Decrement()
+- Interlocked.Add()
+- Exchange() / CompareExchange()

+## Spin Locking and Lock Recursion
+- A spin lock waste CPU cycles without yielding.
+  - Useful for brief pauses to prevent rescheduling.
+- Enter() to take, Exit() release (if taken successfully)
+- Lock Recursion = ability to enter a lock twice on the same thread.
+- SpinLock X support lock recursion.
+- Owner Tracking helps keep a record of thread that acquired the lock.

   ## mutex
   Source : https://www.dotnetperls.com/mutex
   Mutex means mutual exclusion.
 The mutex type ensures blocks of code are executed only once at a time.
   It provides a way to use system-wide synchronization, and synchoronize threads within a single program.
 - can be used for interprocess synchronization.
 - Two or more threads need to access a shared resource, the system needs a synchronization to ensure that only one thread at a time uses the resource.

+- A WaitHandle-derived synchronization primitive
+- WaitOne() to acquire.
+- ReleaseMutex() to release.
+- Mutex.WaitAll() to acquire several

   ## ReaderWriterLockSlim